pashaydev/unborn/README.md

 # Telegram Bot Project

-This project is a Node.js-based Telegram bot that utilizes SQLite3 for database management and Telegraph for simplified Telegram API interactions.
+This project is a Node.js-based Telegram bot that utilizes SQLite3 for database management and Telegraph for simplified Telegram API interactions

 ## Installation